Top 10 Deck Styles and How to Choose the Right One for Your Home

 Cons:

-• Higher initial investment than pressure-treated wood
+• Higher initial investment than pressure-treated wood options

-• Limited repair options if damaged
+• Limited repair options if a board is damaged

 How to Choose the Right Deck Style for Your East Tennessee Home